commerce-docs/devdocs-for-tests/config-guide/cli/config-cli-subcommands-index.md

 ## Reindex {#config-cli-subcommands-index-reindex}

-Use this command to reindex all, or selected indexers, one time only.
+Use this command to reindex all or selected indexers one time only.

 {:.bs-callout-info}
 This command reindexes one time only.
-To keep indexers up-to-date, set up a [cron job]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cron.html).
+To keep indexers up-to-date, you must set up a [cron job]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cron.html).

 Command options: